alan-conway/Reversi/README.md

 `#TDD`

 The AI within the engine uses a [minimax algorithm with alpha-beta pruning](https://alan-conway.github.io/posts/minimax-with-alpha-beta-pruning.html).
-Strictly speaking, since reversi is a zero-sum game, and since the heuristics that I'm using can be negated to give the score from the perspective of the opponent player, the algorithm being used is [Negamax](https://en.wikipedia.org/wiki/Negamax#Negamax_with_alpha_beta_pruning)
-The idea behind minimax is to look ahead a number of moves and assess which path leads to the best outcome, and the idea behind alpha-beta pruning is to try to find an efficient way to run the minimax algorithm.
+The idea behind minimax is to look ahead a number of moves and assess which string of moves leads to the best outcome, and the idea behind alpha-beta pruning is to try to find opportunities to speed up that search.
-As part of this, I make use of heuristics to assign a score to the state of a game.
-I found that a reasonable heuristic was assign positive scores to capturing a corner and to better mobility, and to assign a negative score to playing next to an empty corner.
+As part of this process, I make use of heuristics to assign a score to the state of a game.
+I found that a reasonable heuristic was assign positive scores to capturing a corner and to better 'mobility', and to assign a negative scores to playing next to an empty corner.
-I have written more about the AI in my [blog post](https://alan-conway.github.io/posts/minimax-with-alpha-beta-pruning.html) if you'd like to read more.
+I have written in more detail about the AI [in my blog post](https://alan-conway.github.io/posts/minimax-with-alpha-beta-pruning.html) if you'd like to read more.

 ### _The GUI:_